JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 : Please bundle [performanceTesting plugin](https://plugins.jetbrains.com/plugin/7819-performance-testing) in case you would like to bundle YourKit profiler within your IDE.

 `com.intellij.extapi.psi.PsiElementBase` class removed
-: Please use `com.intellij.psi.impl.PsiElementBase` or one of its descendants as a base class for PSI elements, e.g. `com.intellij.extapi.psi.ASTWrapperPsiElement`, as suggested in a [tutorial](https://www.jetbrains.org/intellij/sdk/docs/tutorials/custom_language_support/grammar_and_parser.html).
+: Please use `com.intellij.psi.impl.PsiElementBase` or one of its descendants as a base class for PSI elements, e.g. `com.intellij.extapi.psi.ASTWrapperPsiElement`, as suggested in [Custom Language Support Tutorial](../../tutorials/custom_language_support/grammar_and_parser.md).

 `com.intellij.extapi.psi.MetadataPsiElementBase` class removed
 : Please use different base class for PSI elements.